barentsen/k2-target-index/README.md

 The vast majority of the columns correspond directly to header keywords in the target pixel files.
 Hence more information about their meaning can be found in the Kepler Instrument and Data Characteristics Handbooks.

+Note that the SQLite file only contains a subset of these columns to keep its size small.

 * `filename`: target pixel filename.
 * `url`: full HTTP URL of the target pixel file.